 Try to think of at least 5, and then consider how can you engage with these things more.
 How specifically can you spend more time doing the things that give you your energy?

-- How to develop your ‘locus of control’
+- How to develop your ‘focus of control’

 American psychologist, Martin Seligman, made a name for himself studying, amongst other things, perceived control.
 He ran experiments on mice and dogs, and studied how they respond to electric shocks.
-He found that if an animal is administered a shock, irrespective of their behavior, they learn that their behavior is inconsequential: they experience “learned helplessness”.
+He found that if an animal is administered a shock, irrespective of their behaviour, they learn that their behaviour is inconsequential: they experience “learned helplessness”.

 Through these unpleasant experiments, he demonstrated how much someone’s ‘locus of control’ affects their stress response: the greater your perceived control, the greater your resilience, and the higher your average performance.